princetomar/princetomar/README.md

 - 👀 I’m interested in Flutter App Development.
 - 🌱 I’m currently learning Data Structures.
 - 💞️ I’m looking to collaborate on Hybrid App Projects.
-- 📫 How to reach me ...
+- 📫 How to reach me via mail - tomarprince443@gmail.com

 <!---
 princetomar/princetomar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.